 All pigs must receive immediate veterinary attention when they are sick or injured.
 In most cases, unnecessary pain, injury and disease can be prevented through good husbandry, regular visits to a veterinarian and addressing any issues the veterinarian raises.

-One of these Freedoms is: Freedom from Pain, Injury or disease.
-In this section, you will learn about this freedom and how you can make sure your pig has the right care, husbandry, and medical care to be free from pain, injury or disease.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Pain, Injury or Disease.
+In this section you will learn about this freedom and how you can make sure your pigs receive the right veterinary care so they are free from pain, suffering and disease.

 Just like you have a family doctor that you see when you are unwell, your pig needs their own doctor too - a veterinarian.
 It’s a good idea for your family to find out which veterinarian they plan on using before you get your pig.

 Not all veterinary clinics specialise in pigs, so it is important you find a vet that is experienced at treating farmed animals.
 Vets that specialise in farmed animals like pigs will usually come to your house instead of you having to transport your pig into a veterinary clinic.

 Once you get a new pig, your family should have him/her checked by your chosen veterinarian straight away for a check-up and to administer any preventative treatments or medication that may be required.

 Your veterinarian should also be able to give you lots of tips and advice for properly caring for your pig and helping him/her to settle in.
 Make sure you ask the veterinarian any questions you have about caring for your pig.

 Pigs are prone to sunburn and do not do well in very warm or hot weather.
 To prevent sunburn, just like you or I, you should provide areas of shade for your pig to avoid the sun and keep in the shade.
 Another option is to provide an area of water or mud for your pig to cool down in – a wallow – as mud can act as a natural sun screen for pigs.